towerofpower256/davidmac.pro/src/posts/2021-07-04-smart-home-dream/index.md

 ---
-title: "My Smart Home #1 - The Dream"
+title: "My Smart Home - The Dream"
-description: I want to try my hand at making my home a smart home.
-This is what I'm planning, and the challenges I'm setting myself.
+description: I want to try my hand at making my home a smart home, with automations and IoT gadgets.
+Here's is what I'm planning, and the challenges I'm setting myself.
 image: featured.jpg
 imageThumbnail: featured-thumbnail.jpg
 date: 2021-07-04